adaltas/node-each/README.md

 [![Build Status]([![Build Status](https://github.com/adaltas/node-each/actions/workflows/test.yml/badge.svg))

-Node Each is a single elegant function to iterate over elements both in `sequential`, `parallel` and `concurrent` mode.
+Each is a single elegant function to iterate over elements  both in `sequential`, `parallel` and `concurrent` mode.
 It is a powerful and mature library.

 Main functionalities include: